youngskilled/js-filter/README.md

 **Version 0.3.0**
 *WARNING BREAKING CHANGES* Filter is now working against a new JSON object returned from Symfony instead of directly against Silk.
 Some added features are the filter works against all products category agnostic this means also that the category needs to be sent in as a parameter.
 Pre-sort has also been added as a feature along with some more classes to easily hide/show products while filter loads.

+**Version 0.2.5 - Branch beforeAPI**
+Fixed an issue regarding reloading of category products.
+Not all products were reloaded.

 **Version 0.2.4 - Branch beforeAPI**
 Fixed problems with urls not assigning root correctly.
 Fixed sort of currencies that are prefixed with something other than a number.
 Fixed fallback for filters when sort was first selected.
 Also added ysFilter-init as a class on the filter.